DoD-Platform-One/bigbang/docs/1_overview.md

 ## Architecture

-The diagram below shows a typcial deployment of Big Bang into a Kubernetes cluster.
+The diagram below shows a typical deployment of Big Bang into a Kubernetes cluster.
 The items in blue require user interaction.
 The remaining items are automated by Big Bang.

 ### Configuration

 1. The user must [setup an encryption key pair](./3_encryption.md) for SOPS and store the private key securely (e.g. KMS).
-This shoud **NOT** be stored in Git.
+This should **NOT** be stored in Git.
 1. The user should then [configure Big Bang](./4_configuration.md) values and secrets for the targeted Kubernetes cluster.
 1. All secrets should be encrypted with SOPS to protect them.
 1. Once all of the configuration has been completed, it must be pushed to a Git repository.